 Caffeine may increase alertness, but it can also mimic anxiety symptoms—and in high doses, may actually trigger anxiety.

-If you’re someone who struggles with anxiety, and especially if you’re noticing that morning (or afternoon) cup is doing you more harm than good, it may be a good idea to limit your caffeine intake.
+If you’re someone who experiences anxiety, and especially if you’re noticing that morning (or afternoon) cup is doing you more harm than good, it may be a good idea to limit your caffeine intake.

 Instead of fully caffeinated coffee, try half-caf or decaf options.
 Herbal teas, which don’t contain any caffeine, are another option for a hot morning drink.